Charles Sprague Sargent: Legacy and honors

-In 1913, botanists Alfred Rehder & Ernest Henry Wilson published Sargentodoxa, a genus of flowering plants from China and Indo-China, belonging to the family Lardizabalaceae and was named in Charles Sprague Sargent's honour.
+In 1913, botanists Alfred Rehder & Ernest Henry Wilson published Sargentodoxa, a genus of flowering plants from China and Indo-China, belonging to the family Lardizabalaceae and was named in Charles Sprague Sargent's honor.

 After Sargent's death in 1927, at an Arbor Day memorial ceremony, Massachusetts Governor Fuller planted a white spruce on the grounds of the Massachusetts State House in his memory, and noted:

 Professor Sargent knew more about trees than any other living person.
 It would be hard to find anyone who did more to protect trees from the vandalism of those who do not appreciate the contribution that they make to the beauty and wealth of our nation.